Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

 Colors of paint I used:

-- Apple Barrel craft paints: Purple pansy, Medium flesh, Pumpkin orange, White, Vineyard green, Black, Coffee bean brown, Yellow flame, Flag red, Woodland green
+- Apple Barrel craft paints: Purple pansy, Medium flesh, Pumpkin orange, White, Vineyard green, Black, Coffee bean brown, Yellow flame, Flag red, and Woodland green

 - Delta craft paints: Eucalyptus